s3fxn/yaml_store_unsafe_load/README.md

 yaml_store_unsafe_load - patch to use unsafe_load instead of safe_load in yaml/store

 I created this to fix my app that uses yaml/store, which was broken in ruby 3.4.
-It replaces a safe method with an unsafe method, so you need to fully understand what you are doing before using it.
+It replaces a safe method with an unsafe one, so you need to fully understand what you are doing before using it.

 ## Installation